john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 # Data Structures

 A "data structure" is a way to organize data and store it in a computer.
-In the first class we saw simple pieces of data we wanted to store as a basic `type`s: integers, floats, strings, and booleans.
-But what if we want to store several pieces of data together?
-We will want to be able to assign, store, and retrieve large amounts of data as easily as possible.
-Python has four standard data structures built in that you will find useful: lists, dictionaries, tuples, and sets.
+In the first class we only saw individual `type`s of data: integers, floats, strings, and booleans.
+But if you're using a computer to solve a problem, chances are you have many pieces of data that are related to each other in some way.
+Python has four standard data structures to that you will find useful when organizing your data: lists, dictionaries, tuples, and sets.

 ####  lists

-This is the collection of data most commonly used in Python.
-Lists are what they seem: a list of values.
+This is the most commonly-used way to collect your data in Python.
+Lists are what they seem: a sequental collection of values.
 Each value is numbered, starting with zero.
-You can remove values from a list or add values to the end.
+You can retrieve these number values or modify them.
 The elements of the list don't even need to be the same type:

     new_list = []
     my_list = [1, 2, 3]